-In Kamwenge district, where Nkoma ACE is located, several practices in both crop and animal farming have resulted in misuse and degradation of previously fertile land.
-Bad cropping patterns, unsuitable cultivation techniques using a hoe, the abuse of natural pastures and forests, the extension of cultivation to marginal and sub-marginal lands, mono-cropping system and permanent use of land are mostly responsible for the present situation of soil degradation, especially loss of organic matter, is probably widespread.
-The result of this is low soil productivity hence low yields and the rising changes in climate required an immediate technical intervention.
-Soils cannot support a health plant growth; only stunted discoloured plants survive for a short time before dying out leaving a bare ground.
+In Kamwenge district, where Nkoma ACE is located, practices in crop and animal farming have resulted in the degradation of previously fertile land.
+Lack of crop rotation, unsuitable cultivation techniques, the abuse of natural pastures and forests, extending cultivation into marginal and sub-marginal lands, mono-cropping and the permanent use of land are all responsible for the present situation of widespread soil degradation.
+The result of this is low soil productivity, hence low yields require an immediate technical intervention.
+Soils cannot support healthy plant growth.

 Nonetheless a combination of cultural practices such as crop rotation, intercropping, use of compost manure, mowing, seeding dates and rates, fertilizer placement, and cover crops with herbicides (to increase successful weed control) offers a possibility for no-till.
 It should also be noted that no-till without or with little mulch is not a sustainable practice as almost all environmental benefits of no-tillage are due to the mulch cover at the soil surface.

-Also, in recent past, there is an increased adoption of conservation tillage management practices, such as minimum tillage and no-till (or zero tillage).
-These practices entail growing crops from year to year without or with minimal tillage related disturbances to the soil.
-It is worth noting that the trend towards conservation tillage practices has in the past years been enhanced by the growing adoption by farmers of the concepts of sustainable agriculture, notably organic farming.
+In recent past, there is an increased adoption of conservation tillage management practices in Uganda, such as minimum tillage and no-till farming.
+These practices entail growing crops from year to year with minimal disturbances to the soil.
+It is worth noting that the trend towards conservation tillage has seen a growing adoption by farmers as well as concepts of sustainable agriculture, notably organic farming.

-Recognizing that the implementation of soil conservation programs requires special expertise covering many disciplines, and that this expertise is not normally available within an extension service, Nkoma ACE has requested F2F technical assistance to provide the necessary expertise to address the escalating problem.
+Recognizing that the implementation of soil conservation programs requires special expertise covering many disciplines, not normally available within the Ugandan extension service, Nkoma ACE has requested F2F technical assistance to provide the necessary expertise to address the escalating problem of soil depletion and associated farming challenges.

 SPECIFIC OBJECTIVES OF THE ASSIGNMENT

-The objective of this volunteer assignment is to provide a road map for Nkoma ACE members for addressing challenges of soil degradation in a sustainable manner using locally available resources at farm levels.

-The specific activities will include technical support in the topical areas of:
+The objective of this assignment is to provide a road map for Nkoma ACE members to address the challenges of soil degradation in a sustainable manner using locally available resources at farm levels.
+Specific activities will include technical support in the topical areas:

-Demonstration or Making compost manure using locally available materials and develop a manual for the procedures.
+Demonstration or making compost manure using locally available materials and develop a manual for these procedures.

-Use of intercropping in soil fertility conservation
+Use of intercropping in soil conservation

-Promote use of selected chemical fertilizers in maintaining soil fertility as farmers have negative perception of use of fertilizers.
+Training in approaches to building and maintaining soil fertility

-Care for the vegetation cover or forested areas
+Care for the vegetation cover of forested areas

 Introduce minimum tillage as a measure to enhance soil conservation